 You have probably heard the phrase, “garbage in, garbage out.”
 It’s especially true in building custom generative AI solutions.
 These models only perform as well as the data they’re trained on.
 If your dataset is inconsistent, biased, or poorly labeled, your output will reflect that, sometimes in surprising and not-so-good ways.

-• Use data augmentation or synthetic data to fill in the gaps where needed.
+- Using data augmentation or synthetic data to bridge gaps where required

-Pro tip: Don’t rely on large volumes alone—go for relevance and consistency.
+Pro tip: Relying on large volumes alone is not beneficial, relevance and consistency also matter.

 2. The Model Is Big… Really Big